-There’s even a Twitter handle dedicated to exposing terrible female character description examples.
+There’s even a Twitter handle dedicated to exposing the worst versions of this.

-Let’s go over a few female character description examples and learn how to write a character description about female characters.
+Let’s go over a few female character examples.

 First, let’s look at the way Sarah Connor is described in the first two Terminator movies.
 The first Terminator falls into the mediocre category- it’s all about looks, and you cringe when you read it.